Mértola: Reconquista

-In 1238, in the context of the Reconquista, the town was conquered by Portuguese King Sancho II, putting an end on several centuries of Islamic rule in the Mértola region.
+In 1238, in the context of the Reconquista, the town was conquered by Portuguese King Sancho II, putting an end to several centuries of Islamic rule in the Mértola region.
 The town was donated to the Knights of the Order of St. James, a Military Order that played a vital role in the Christian conquest of Southern Portugal.
 The seat of the Order was established in Mértola until 1316.
-From the Reconquista time date most of the castle, including its mighty keep, and a letter of feudal rights (foral), granted in 1254.The economic importance of Mértola and the Guadiana faded after that period.
+Most of the castle, including its mighty keep, and a letter of feudal rights (foral), granted in 1254, are from the Reconquista period.
+The economic importance of Mértola and the Guadiana faded after that period.

 In the 15th-16th centuries, when the Portuguese conquered several cities in the Maghreb, Mértola experienced a brief revival in its economic relevance, supplying Portuguese troops in Northern Africa with cereals.
 King Manuel I granted a new foral to the town in 1512.

 Modernity

 After a long period of economic stagnation, the discovery of copper in the São Domingos Mine around 1850 led to a new wave of development that would end abruptly in 1965, when the mine was exhausted.
 In the next decades, the municipality lost much of its population, who emigrated to richer parts of Portugal and other European countries.
 Starting in the 1980s, a series of archaeological surveys brought to light various remnants of past periods of Mértola, and the town became an important cultural touristic site.